kevgo/kappamaki/README.md

 _Tools for natural, high-level, sophisticated Cucumber steps._

-The name comes from the delicious sushi filled with pieces of cucumber.
+The name comes from the sushi roll filled with pieces of cucumber, which adds naturalness and freshness to a meal.

 ## Usage